conifer-dev/Aeni/README.md

 Aeni allows you to quickly and easily animate your spritesheet in your Raylib for Swift project!
 It divides the process into two simple steps to create a working animation.

-Aeni is a shortened word for *"aenimeisheon"* in Korean.
+Aeni is a shortened word for *"aenimeisheon"* in Korean which translates to "Animation".

 Instructions
 =====